 Heather has written extensively on the history of policing, mass incarceration and the current criminal justice system.

-Mariah Zeisberg is Associate Professor of Political Science at the University of Michigan.
+Mariah Zeisberg is Associate Professor of Political Science and Director of Undergraduate Studies at the University of Michigan.

 Mariah’s primary research interests lie in constitutional theory, philosophy of law, liberal and democratic theory, and American political development.
 She is interested in the challenge that subjectivity, pluralism, and conflict pose to liberal ideas about political authority, which she addresses through research specifically on US constitutional practice.
 Her book War Powers: The Politics of Constitutional Authority (Princeton University Press, 2013), develops an account of constitutional fidelity for the electoral branches.